pavanpawar4591/android-healtcare-system/README.md

 android-healtcare-system
 ========================

-This is Sample project for android
+This is Sample project for android only testing puropose